A Markov Decision Process Framework for Efficient and Implementable Contact Tracing and Isolation: Approximation Algorithms for

 The first inequality holds by the union bound, the second inequality holds by Constraint 4, and the rest hold by definition.
 Using this, we analyze the \prob{} objective value.

 Thus, our algorithm yields a $D$-approximation for \prob{}. \end{proof}

 In the analysis of \ALG{}, we took advantage of the union bound as an upper bound to the \prob{} objective value in order to prove our approximation guarantee.
 Next, we present a simple greedy algorithm, \Greedy{}, which directly optimizes the upper bound and thus still maintains a $D$-approximation.
+Recall that for a quarantine set $Q$, we have